 - Ensuring Board members and senior leaders champion equality and diversity, and apply a consistently inclusive approach.

-Across the Trust, a range of groups are working to help us to become a more diverse and inclusive employer.
-Our Black and Minority Ethnic (BAME) and Lesbian, Gay, Bisexual and Transgender (LGBT) Staff Networks both aim to support staff from different equality groups, and help the Trust to better understand the issues they face in the workplace.
-We are also setting up a Disability Group for staff, to complement our established Disabled Patients Forum.
-Proud to lead the way on age related issues, we are working towards being an Age Friendly Hospital.
-We are widely recognised for our pioneering efforts to support young people with learning disabilities into work.
+Across the Trust, a range of groups are working to help us to become a more inclusive employer.
+Our Black and Minority Ethnic (BAME) and Lesbian, Gay, Bisexual and Transgender (LGBT) Staff Networks both aim to support staff from different equality groups and help the Trust to better understand the issues they face in the workplace.
+We’re also setting up a Disability Group for staff, to complement our established Disabled Patients Forum.
+What’s more, we’re widely recognised for our pioneering efforts to support young people with learning disabilities into work.

 Our teams are talented people from all backgrounds.
 Join them and whatever your life experience, you’ll enhance it as you work together for the diverse communities of our vibrant multicultural city and beyond.